Skip to Main Content

 4. Prepare your documents: Once you’ve found the right loan and lender, you’ll want to gather all of the necessary documents to streamline the application process.
 In general, you can expect to provide tax returns and W-2s from the last two years, pay stubs and bank statements from the last two months, proof of homeowners insurance, and asset statements (e.g., retirement accounts and brokerage accounts).

 5. Apply for the loan: Submit your documents to your lender to complete the application process.
 You should receive a loan estimate within three business days of applying.
-Your loan estimate shows key information pertaining to your loan, such as the loan amount, interest rate, and closing costs.
+Your loan estimate shows key information about your loan, such as the loan amount, interest rate, and closing costs.

 6. Get a home appraisal: Your lender will most likely require you to get a home appraisal as part of the underwriting process to determine how much your home is worth.